moov-io/iso8583-connection/README.md

 * IdleTime - sets the period of inactivity (no messages sent) after which a ping message will be sent to the server
 * PingHandler - called when no message was sent during idle time.
 It should be safe for concurrent use.
 * InboundMessageHandler - called when a message from the server is received or no matching request for the message was found.
 InboundMessageHandler must be safe to be called concurrenty.
+* ConnectionClosedHandler - is called when connection is closed by server or there were errors during network read/write that led to connection closure

-If you want to override default options, you can do this when creating instance of a client:
+If you want to override default options, you can do this when creating instance of a client or setting it separately using `SetOptions(options...)` method.

 ```go
 pingHandler := func(c *connection.Connection) {